isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Example table end name in BigQuery: rel#_GDCfileID_to_GCSurl

-Provides the Google Cloud Storage location for each file present at the Genomic Data Commons.
+Provides the Google Cloud Storage location for every file present at the Genomic Data Commons.

 Case ID to Slide ID mapping